sudovishal/sudovishal/README.md

 # Hi there, I'm Vishal 👋

-Recent undergrad aspiring to be a backend engineer.
-Looking to learn more about backend development and build scalable and reliable applications.
-While I have limited experience in these technologies, I'm enthusiastic about learning and applying new concepts to build efficient systems.
-Let's connect and explore opportunities to learn!
+Currently working at TCS, where my role involves Oracle system administration and database administration.
+While this is my current focus, I’ve always been drawn to backend development and enjoy exploring how to build scalable and reliable systems.

+I’m gradually working towards expanding my skills and keeping an open mind to opportunities for growth.

 ---------------------------------------------------------------------------------
 ### My Proficiencies and Interests in Technology:
-- JavaScript
-- Go
-- NodeJS
-- Express
-- MongoDB
+- **Programming Languages:** JavaScript, Go, Java
-- Docker
+- **Frameworks & Tools:** Node.js, Express, Docker
-- Postgresql
+- **Databases:** Oracle, MongoDB
+- **Current Learning:** Oracle Database Administration

+Open to learning, experimenting, and discovering what truly excites me in the tech space.